Thblink1995/notes-obsidian/files/Grammaire.md

 	You (informal) = Tu
 	You = Tum
 	You (formal) = Aap
-	Your = Tumhara / Aapka
+	Your / Yours = Tumhara / Aapka
 	Yourself = Khud

 ## Troisième personne